Stay tuned below for a very easy boiled peanuts recipe plus a video on how to eat them without embarrassing yourself!

 The peanut came full circle back to the New World when Africans brought them to North America as part of the slave trade.

 Slaves planted peanuts, or “goobers” from the Congo word for peanut – nguba, throughout the Southern United States.
 Records show that peanuts were cultivated for commercial use in South Carolina as early as 1800.
 During the Civil War, the South used peanut oil as an affordable lubricant for locomotives as whale oil was scarce.
 At home, it was used for cooking instead of more expensive lard and as an illuminant for lamps (1).

-Many peanut recipes coming directly from African traditions spread through the Southern USA as the popularity of this humble legume grew – including the beloved boiled peanut.
+Many boiled peanut recipes coming directly from African traditions spread through the Southern USA as the popularity of this humble legume grew.